- GW Home

 The Graduate Programs Office does not have expertise in this area.
 Please direct all questions to the Financial Aid Office.
-If you plan speak with someone by phone, call (202) 994-9000.
-You can also send an email to firstname.lastname@example.org.
+To speak with a representative by phone, call (202) 994-9000.
+You can also send an email to email@example.com.
 If you prefer to meet with someone in person, please go to Colonial Central in the Marvin Center Ground floor and talk with one of the counselors during walk in hours (http://colonialcentral.gwu.edu/contact).

 You can view your application information on myGW.